rameez1822534/milestone-4/README.md

 to check all the products available.

 ### Products page
-Contains all the available products with different product categories Product can be sort by: Category, Price, Rating and Name.
+Contains all the available products with different product categories.
+Product can be sort by: Category, Price, Rating and Name.

 ### Product Detail page